 The Awards Lunch is always a very well attended function where all are welcome to attend.

-Presented to a public figure or personality for Services to Agriculture.
+The Press & Journal Public Award is presented to a public figure or personality for Services to Agriculture.

-Presented to a non-public figure who has in their own way made an outstanding contribution to progress in the industry.
+Presented to a non-public figure who has in their own way made an outstanding contribution to progress in the Industry.

 Pictured: Pete Watson of ANM Group presenting the Local Award to George Mearns, founder and director of Turriff Agri-Parts Ltd